Abelian Galois cohomology of quasi-connected reductive groups: Introduction

-Let $k$ be a field.
-We write $\kbar$ for a fixed algebraic closure of $k$, and $k_s$ for the separable closure of $k$ in $\kbar$.
 By a {\em $k$-group} we mean a linear algebraic group over $k$, that is, an affine group scheme of finite type over $k$, not necessarily smooth.
-By a {\em $k$-algebra} we mean a commutative unital algebra over $k$.
+By a {\em $k$-algebra} we mean a commutative associative unital algebra over $k$, possibly containing nilpotents.